hawkkiller/sizzle_starter/README.md

 ### initialization_progress

 In `initialization_progress` you can store the results of the steps.
 InitializationProgress is a model that is passed to the steps as an argument.
 You can add any fields to it.
 The fields are initialized with `null` values and iteratively filled with the results of the steps.
 After all the steps are executed, the InitializationProgress is mapped to an immutable models with the same fields, but not null values, that are also described here.
-See `RepositoriesStore` and `DependenciesStore`. `RepositoriesStore` is obviously used for repositories😁, when `DependenciesStore` is supposed to store general dependencies like SharedPreferences, Database.
+See `DependenciesStore`. `DependenciesStore` is supposed to store dependencies like SharedPreferences, Database, .
 All the process is controlled by the `ininitialization_processor`.

 ### initialization_processor